Roninii/portfolio/content/blog/tic-tac-toe-with-vue-3.md

 ---
 title: "Let's Build A Game With Vue 3"
 author: Ronnie Villarini
-date: '2020-08-08'
+date: "2020-08-08"
 image: /img/vue-3-game-banner.webp
-imageAlt: 'Glasses in front of multiple monitors displaying code and other developer tools.'
+imageAlt: "Glasses in front of multiple monitors displaying code and other developer tools."
 ---

 Today we're going to be building a tic-tac-toe clone like the one seen in the [React docs](https://reactjs.org/tutorial/tutorial.html#before-we-start-the-tutorial).
 Except we're going to be using the Vue 3 Composition API.